Terkwood/book/src/preface.md

 # Terkwood Farms

 This notebook contains items primarily relating to computer technology.
-The selection of content may expand over time, to include other subjects.

 ## About the Author